Located near Plaka, Klima is one of the most picturesque places to see in Milos.

 There are a few diving centers that organize professional and safe diving sessions and if you decide to take part, an experience you will remember for a lifetime is guaranteed!

 Exploit the local wind to try out some sea sports!

 Windsurfing lessons for beginners and sessions for experienced windsurfers are offered at the beach of Achivadolimni, while you will also find a well-organized center at Papakino.

 You can get to these places by car and enjoy the amazing experience that the sea has to offer during days with good summer winds.

-Milos Friends of the animals was created in 1987.
-The main aim of the group is to help stray animals in Milos who still suffer.
+Milos Friends of the Animals was founded in 1987.
+The main goal of the group is to help stray animals in Milos who suffer.

-Vaccinations, sterilizations, and hospitality until their adoption is their main objectives.
+Vaccinations, sterilizations and hospitality until their adoption are their main objectives.